Investigating Agency of LLMs in Human-AI Collaboration Tasks: Data Collection

-\xhdr{Annotating Agency} To get annotations on Agency, we leverage the end-of-study questionnaire in which the interior designers annotate the design components influenced by self, in collaboration, and the other designer.
-Based on this annotation of the design component associated with $\mathcal{C}_i$, we assign labels of \textit{high agency} (if influenced by self), \textit{medium agency} (if influenced in collaboration), or \textit{low agency} (if influenced by other).
+\xhdr{Annotating Agency} To get annotations on Agency, we leverage the end-of-study questionnaire filled by the interior designers (Section~\ref{subsec:human-human-data}).
+Based on this annotation, we assign labels of \textit{high agency} (if influenced by self), \textit{medium agency} (if influenced in collaboration), or \textit{low agency} (if influenced by other).

-\xhdr{Annotating Features of Agency} The Agency features of Intentionality, Motivation, Self-Efficacy, and Self-Regulation are conceptually nuanced, so annotating them accurately through short-term crowdsourcing methods is difficult.
-To ensure high inter-rater reliability, we hire a third-party annotation agency for annotating these features.\footnote{TELUS International -- \href{https://www.telusinternational.com/}{telusinternational.com/}} In our annotation task, annotators were shown $\mathcal{C}_i$ and asked to annotate the Agency and its features for each $\mathbf{D_{ij}}$ based on our proposed framework.
-We collect three annotations per conversational snippet and observe a pairwise agreement of 77.09\%.
-See Appendix~\ref{appendix:data-stats} for detailed data statistics.
+\xhdr{Annotating Features of Agency} Agency and its features are conceptually nuanced, making crowdwork data collection approaches challenging.
+To ensure high inter-rater reliability of annotations, we hire a third-party annotation agency (\href{https://www.telusinternational.com/}{TELUS International}).
+Annotators were shown $\mathcal{C}_i$ and asked to annotate the Agency features for each $\mathbf{D_{ij}}$ based on our proposed framework.
+We collect three annotations per snippet and observe an agreement of 77.09\% \editsc{(cohen’s kappa of 0.53 for Intentionality, 0.52 for Motivation, 0.50 for Self-Efficacy, and 0.42 for Self-Regulation}; data statistics in Appendix~\ref{appendix:data-stats}).